powshayneAI/ai-case-study/README.md

 With the inclusion of Character voices, Character.AI is one step closer to becoming a chatbot that enables vocal conversations between these generated character messages.

 Character voices allow the user to give the characters they interact with voices/the abilities to physically talk to the user outside of a text format.
 However, as of now, we are not able to talk back to the bots without using the text functionality of the app.
-I feel this could be fixed if they allow a speech-to-text function to character.ai to make it seem more like you're actually speaking to the bot.
+I feel this could be fixed if they allow a speech-to-text function to Character.AI to make it seem more like you're actually speaking to the bot.
 (Some mobile devices may seem like this is already a function).

-Perhaps character.ai can use a programming functionality to the likes of Apple's Siri and Amazon's Alexa so that the AI can understand what is being said to them-- and then piece together a proper response to what is being said.
+Perhaps Character.AI can use a programming functionality to the likes of Apple's Siri and Amazon's Alexa so that the AI can understand what is being said to them-- and then piece together a proper response to what is being said.
 Like how you can ask Siri for the weather, and she will respond with a correct answer.

 ([Is there an AI that you can actually talk to?](https://www.quora.com/What-are-the-best-AI-chatbots-that-I-can-have-a-verbal-conversation-with-So-I-can-have-a-conversation-without-having-to-touch-my-phone))

-Through further research, and an update to a section of their blog including 'experimental phases', Character.ai is going to have a testing phase for 'Character Calling' which would allow users to have *seamless conversation* with characters of their choice.
+Through further research, and an update to a section of their blog including 'experimental phases', Character.AI is going to have a testing phase for 'Character Calling' which would allow users to have *seamless conversation* with characters of their choice.
 ([Experiments/New Features (Updated June 3rd, 2024)](https://blog.character.ai/character-ai-experiments-and-new-features-faq/))

 ### Resources